When should I start thinking about monetizing my blog? That’s one of the most frequently asked questions by many newbie bloggers today.

 First vital ingredient for successful blog monetization is, of course, blog traffic.

-If your blog is getting at least 200+ visits per day, then I honestly think you’re in good hands to start monetizing successfully.
+If your blog is getting at least 200+ visits per day, then I honestly think you’re in a better position to start monetizing successfully.

 There’s an awesome article on Entrepreneurs Journey by Yaro Starak titled How Much Traffic Does Your Blog Need To Make 100k Per Year, it’s well worthy of a read.

 #2.
-Do you have enough peeps subscribed to your blog?
+Do you have enough loyal peeps subscribed to your blog?

-The next question to ask yourself is how many loyal peeps (subscribers) does your blog have?
+The next question to ask yourself is how many loyal peeps (people, subscribers) does your blog have?

 The more the better, right?

-If you’ve been providing nothing but an incredible amount of value to them through your blog, podcast, and videos, then turning your subscribers into customers shouldn’t be too hard to do.
+If you’ve been providing nothing but an incredible amount of value to them through your blog content, podcast, and videos, then turning your subscribers into customers shouldn’t be too hard to do.

 #3.
-Can you honestly say you understand your reader’s needs?
+Can you honestly say you understand your reader’s needs and interests?

-So I said to you that turning your audience into customers shouldn’t be too hard for you to do, however, this greatly depends on how well you know your audience.
+So I said to you that turning your audience into customers shouldn’t be too hard for you to do, however, this greatly depends on many things, including how well you think you know your audience.